axx8676/PLCnext-file-swap/README.md

 You will need to upload your project manually to the SD card before performing the swap, or the PLC will just have an empty project assigned to it.
 This can also be a way to clear the PLC without losing the project.

 There are multiple ways to do this, including using SCP to transfer the files, uploading through the PLC, and manually uploading to the SD card directly.
-If you do not have a Phoenix Contact SD card, you will need to upload manually at
+If you do not have a Phoenix Contact SD card, you will need to upload manually for the first time to format the SD card correctly.

 To upload the project to the SD card, you will first need to find the project on your computer.
 Depending on where/how you installed PLCnext Engineer, this could vary slightly.
 To find where the project is stored, in PLCnext Engineer go to Extras, then open the Options.
 Open the `Directories` tab under `Tools`.